 Erie County PA: Our client was a gentleman at the age of 59.
 He was gainfully employed and happily married.
 He occasionally went to a particular walk-in clinic when he had a medical problem.
 At this clinic, he had been told in the past that he had acid reflux.
 Then came a day when his symptoms changed.
 He was at work and developed nausea and chest pain and tingling in his arms.
 He had to leave work and then pull over in his care trying to get to the doctor.
 He went to a particular clinic, where he was told he suffered from acid reflux.
 However, the doctor at the clinic sent him home, reassuring him that he just had bad acid reflux.
 That evening, when the client’s wife came home, she found him dead on the floor of a heart attack that could have been prevented if he had been sent to the hospital.
 We were able to obtain an out-of-court settlement favorable to his widow.

 Erie County PA: Our client was a gentlemen age 66 and married.
 He led an active life and was a happy man.
 However, he suffered from ulcerative colitis.
-The colitis got bad enough that it did not respond to medicines, and so he had to have surgery to remove part of how bowel.
+The colitis got bad enough that it did not respond to medicines, and so he had to have surgery to remove part of his bowel.
 During the surgery, anesthesiologists put in an epidural for pain control, which means placing a tube into the spinal area to use to inject narcotics.
 When a patient is on an epidural, he must be monitored carefully because the medicines can cause a dangerous drop in blood pressure.
 A drop in blood pressure can be fixed, but obviously, it has to be caught to be fixed.
 The patient was not monitored properly and had a prolonged and serious drop in blood pressure.
 This led him to have a stroke in his spine and become paralyzed from the waist down.
 It also affected the surgery, and the new bowel surgery came apart, leading to a multitude of complications like abdominal infections that ultimately ended in his death.
-We were able to obtain a favorable out-of-court settlement to give at least financial peace to his grieving widow.
+Our anesthesia error lawyers were able to obtain a favorable out-of-court settlement to give at least financial peace to his grieving widow.

 Greene County PA – In July of 2010, our client was a 34-year-old, married woman with no significant health problems.
 Suddenly, she developed a severe headache that came with vomiting and sensitivity to light.
 Her husband took her to a nearby hospital, where a CT scan was done on her head.
 The radiologist could not be sure if there was an abnormal mass in the brain and suggested an MRI.
 However, due to a terrible miscommunication between the radiologist and the emergency room doctor, the client was sent home without an MRI being done.
 She was told she just had a bad sinus infection.
 What she really had was a serious brain infection.
 Due to the negligence of the doctors, the infection consumed a large portion of her brain before the MRI was noticed and done.
 At that point, she had emergency surgery to clear out the infection, but she was left with permanent brain damage.
 We were able to settle the matter out of court to make sure that she would be provided for since she was not able to work.